 But if it can be, that's great, too.

 SurveyMonkey's demo video is like a compelling mini-tutorial.

 At first, the video starts a little too far away from the actual product features for our taste.
 It's a little hard to see, and you'd need to be full screen (or on mobile) to get all the information the demo displays.

 But at around the one-minute mark, the video focuses on the buttons the user presses to create a new survey, see survey results, and send out survey reminders.

 After watching this demo video, we understand the value SurveyMonkey brings to businesses and how to use its main features to get started.

 Fronter uses an animated demo video to show its product off.
 It starts immediately with a pain point, visually demonstrating how "collaboration web projects can be really messy and time-consuming."

-This is a relatively short demo at just two seconds over a minute.
-It could be strengthened by showing the customer more examples of how this product solves pain points.
-Any service that's offering a way to communicate across teams is going to be met with a skeptical eye by most businesses.
+Businesses are going to meet any service offering a way to communicate across teams with a skeptical eye.
 The last thing anyone wants is another channel on which to communicate.
 Fronter could elevate this video demo by spending more time on how its product integrates with established work processes, especially on the design front.